jralph/PHPCSVParser/README.md

 ## Usage ##

 Using PHP CSV Parser is nice and easy.
 You have a few options when instancing the object.

+__NOTE: All data prased by the parser will use the first line as the headings. *ALL CSV FILES MUST HAVE HEADINGS FOR THE PARSER TO WORK*__

 ### Using the constructor. ###